rikimabur/clean-code/README.md

 ## Single Responsibility Principle (SRP)

 The **Single Responsibility Principle** states that a class should have **only one reason to change**.This means a class should have only one job or responsibility.

+## Open/Closed Principle (OCP)

+The **Open/Closed Principle** states that software entities like classes and functions should be open for extension but closed for modification.
+This means that you should be able to add new functionality to an entity without changing its existing code.
+This principle encourages a more modular and flexible design, which is easier to maintain and extend over time